pSundgren/Smart-mirror/README.md

 # Smart mirror

+## Description
-When first learning about HTML, JavaScript and APIs I decided to make the program to be hosted on a Raspberry PI that would be used on a smart mirror in my apartment.
-The project worked and the program programmed to fetch data based on my location back then.
-Is uses weather information, news, and local trafic information.
+When first learning about HTML, JavaScript and APIs I decided to make a website to be hosted on a Raspberry PI that would be used on a smart mirror in my apartment.
+The webiste works by fetching information like weather, local traffic information, and news to be displayed on the website.
+The location is hard coded and API fetches are done via a key that to this day is invalid, meaning that the website cannot be used at this moment.